gd03champ/logrctx/README.md

 - vector db created everytime casuing time
     - caching system created
     - created new cache for every new reduce

+- context length problem when connect to aws ollama service (unresolved)
+    - works well on local server
+    - either decrease context length or scale up ollama server (or both)
+        - reduce context length and relevancy by decreasing chunk size and increasing k value
+        - increase context length using any summary technology or scalling up server resources

 # Doing